Ophthalmic Technician

 What is an Ophthalmic Technician?
 An ophthalmic technician is a health care professional who works with an ophthalmologist, a medical doctor specializing in diagnosing and treating eye conditions.
 The primary role of an ophthalmic technician is to assist the ophthalmologist in performing routine eye exams and diagnostic tests.
 This includes measuring a patient's visual acuity, testing for color blindness, and checking for the presence of common eye diseases such as glaucoma or cataracts.

-They also help prepare patients for eye surgery, measuring the size and shape of the eye to ensure the correct equipment is used.
-In addition to conducting tests, ophthalmic technicians educate patients on the proper care of their eyes, such as how to use eye drops and protect their eyes from damage.
+Ophthalmic technicians also help prepare patients for eye surgery, measuring the size and shape of the eye to ensure the correct equipment is used.
+In addition to conducting tests, they educate patients on the proper care of their eyes, such as how to use eye drops and protect their eyes from damage.
 They also keep records of patients' test results and medical history and maintain and clean ophthalmic equipment.
 To become an ophthalmic technician, one must complete a formal training program and pass a certification exam.

 Overall, the job of an ophthalmic technician is essential, as they play a crucial role in helping diagnose and treat eye conditions and maintain the health of patients' eyes.